 In the Voynich text, words which might have an ‘ideal’ spelling in isolation are altered in relation to their neighbouring words and their place in a line.
 This results in a word having multiple different spellings, but which are regular and predictable in a known environment.
-The cause of this is the interaction of different sounds across word boundaries and prosodic (broadly, speaking patterns) effects in a sentence.
+The cause of this is the interaction of different sounds across word boundaries and prosodic patterns in a sentence.

 This kind of transformation can be seen in multiple languages.
 French has liaison, where certain words gain a consonant when followed by a vowel: the ‘s’ in mes is ideally silent, but pronounced when follow by a vowel, such as in mes amis.
 Welsh has mutation, when the first sound of a word changes according to the last sound of the word before: diod is pronounced with an initial /d/ sound in isolation, but in the phrase fy niod it has an /n/ sound.
 Greek had movable nu where an /n/ sound was inserted to prevent a word ending in a vowel being adjacent to one beginning with a vowel.
 Sanskrit has a whole heap of such rules which affect words throughout the text—just as in the Voynich manuscript.

 Evidence of transformation can be seen in several places.
-The most important, though little studied, is in first–last combinations: pairs of characters at the end and beginning of adjacent words have preferences.
-Transformation Theory states that one (or even both) of these characters may have been altered from the normal text according to a rule governing their interaction.
-So, for example, if a word ends [r] and the next word begins [k] in the normal, a character such as [o] or [y] may be inserted to give the transformed text.
+The most important, though little studied, is in first–last combinations: pairs of glyphs at the end and beginning of adjacent words have preferences.
+Transformation Theory states that one (or even both) of these glyphs may have been altered from the normal text according to a rule governing their interaction.
+So, for example, if a word ends [r] and the next word begins [k] in the ideal text, a glyph such as [o] or [y] may be inserted to give the transformed text.
 Similar processes could affect a large portion of the text.

 A more limited process in scope, but one where the evidence of transformation is much stronger, is line start transformations.
-The characters at the start of lines have different statistics to those elsewhere in a line.
-The word beginnings [sa, so, ych, ysh, dch, dsh] are much more common here.
-Even though these transformations have not been fully explored, it seems likely that words beginning [sa] is the result of [s] being added to the beginning of words starting [a].
+The glyphs at the start of lines have different statistics to those elsewhere in a line.
+Words beginning [sa, so, ych, ysh, dch, dsh] are much more common here.
+Even though these transformations have not been fully explored, it seems likely that words beginning [sa] are the result of [s] being added to the beginning of words starting [a].
 The line end, with its preference for words ending [m], is similar though with an even narrower scope.

 The theory explains labelese—the different word statistics associated with label words—by putting such words effectively outside the transformation the text undergoes.
 If transformation works by altering words according to their environment then labels, which have no environment because they are usually isolated, should not be transformed.
 Labels are then the normal text.
 Of course, some labelese words are found in the main text, but there is no reason why every word in the transformed text must be altered, if the environment does not cause it.